 - Point differential in games among three or more teams tied for the same finishing position in the standings

-- Strength of non-conference schedule
+- Strength of non-region schedule

 - Coin flip